reidjs/clever-tweets/README.md

 - Too simple, everyone has already come up with that joke or comment.
 - Retweets and tweets with multimedia (photos, videos, links).
 - Hot take
-- Too reliant on knowing the background of the writer
+- Too reliant on knowing the background of the writer or the subject matter.
-- Politics
+- Recent politics/politicians
 - ...